Certified Symbolic Finite Transducers: Formalization and Applications to String Analysis: Related Work

 \section{Related Work}

 \emph{Symbolic Automata and Transducers.} Symbolic Automata and Transducers \cite{cav/DAntoniV17,VeanesHLMB12Transducer, popl/DAntoniV14, entcs/DAntoniKW18, sofsem/TammV18} represent a significant advancement in automata theory, offering improved efficiency in operations and enhanced expressiveness through algebraic theories that support infinite alphabets.
 This symbolic framework has been progressively extended to accommodate more complex structures: symbolic tree transducers \cite{ershov/VeanesB11} handle hierarchical data structures, while symbolic pushdown automata \cite{cav/DAntoniA14} manage nested word structures.
-Recent developments in 2024 have further expanded the scope of symbolic techniques to include B\"{u}chi automata and omega-regular languages \cite{pacmpl/VeanesBEZ25}, enabling verification of infinite-state systems and analysis of non-terminating computations.

-\emph{Applications of Symbolic Transducers.} The efficiency, scalability, and expressive power of symbolic automata and transducers have led to their widespread adoption in numerous real-world applications.
-These applications span diverse domains, including: constraint solving for program analysis \cite{lpar/VeanesBM10}, security-critical sanitizer analysis for web applications \cite{uss/HooimeijerLMSV11}, runtime verification of system behaviors \cite{osdi/YaseenABCL20}, and automated program inversion for software transformation \cite{pldi/HuD17}.
-Each application leverages the symbolic approach's ability to handle complex patterns and infinite alphabets efficiently.
+\emph{Applications of Symbolic Transducers.} The efficiency, scalability, and expressive power of symbolic automata and transducers have led to their widespread adoption in numerous applications, including: constraint solving for program analysis \cite{lpar/VeanesBM10}, security-critical sanitizer analysis for web applications \cite{uss/HooimeijerLMSV11}, runtime verification of system behaviors \cite{osdi/YaseenABCL20}, automated program inversion for software transformation \cite{pldi/HuD17}, and string solving \cite{pacmpl/ChenFHHHKLRW22,CHL+19}.
+Each application leverages the symbolic approach's ability to handle complex patterns and large alphabets efficiently.

 \emph{Formalization of Symbolic Automata and Transducers.} While classical automata theories have been extensively formalized in interactive theorem provers \cite{Tuerk-NFA, Lammich2014TheCA, Peter14, cpp/DoczkalKS13}, with some work on transducer formalization \cite{afp/LochmannFSTS21}, the symbolic variants of automata and transducers remain largely unexplored in formal verification.
-To our knowledge, CertiStr \cite{cpp/KanLRS22} represents the only existing work on symbolic automata formalization in a proof assistant.
-Our work advances this frontier by extending the formal treatment to both SFTs and $\varepsilon$SFAs.